howerj/libforth/readme.md

 could also be used, but this would make core files non-portable.
 * The unit tests in [unit.c][] could be integrated with the main program.

+### Submodules

+The [main.c][] file depends, optionally, on various submodules.
+These submodules need improving.

+#### libline

+* libline needs porting to Windows
+* The API needs improving so there is more control on whether or not raw mode is turned on or off, whether a terminal is being read from or not, ...

+#### libcompress

+* libcompress needs developing before it can be used.
+* It will be used for making smaller forth.core files.

 ## Notes

 * The compilation should result in a small executable, and when statically